Guidelines for the Use of ESPA Logos and Logo Blocks

-ESPA's master logos and support graphics are available communication [at] espa [dot] ac [dot] uk (subject: Request%20for%20ESPA%20logo) (on request), as is further advice and guidance on which version of the logo to use.
+ESPA's master logos and support graphics are available admin [at] espa [dot] ac [dot] uk (subject: Request%20for%20ESPA%20logo) (on request), as is further advice and guidance on which version of the logo to use.

 Versions of the Logo and the Situations Where they Should be Applied

 - ESPA Logos

 ESPA-funded projects must always display the ESPA logo on any promotional and corporate material including on publications, reports, presentations, websites and stationery.

 The ESPA logo comes in two main versions:

 - The full logo, which includes the acronym ‘espa’ and the words Ecosystem Services for Poverty Alleviation

 - The smaller half logo, which includes just the acronym ‘espa’

 Any use of the ESPA logo must include at least one instance of the full logo, and subsequent use (such as its appearance on other pages) can be of the Half Logo.

 Both of these logos come in ‘Reverse’ forms with white text (instead of blue text) which should be used when placed against darker, coloured backgrounds.